codex-storage/codex-research/design/Merkle.md

 ### Domain separation

-It's a good practice in general to ensure that different constructions using the same underlying hash functions will never produce the same output.
-This is called "domain separation", and it's a bit similar to _multihash_; however instead of adding extra bits of information to a hash (and thus increasing its size), we just compress the extra information into the hash itself.
+It's a good practice in general to ensure that different constructions using the same underlying hash function will never produce the same output.
+This is called "domain separation", and it can very loosely remind one to _multihash_; however instead of adding extra bits of information to a hash (and thus increasing its size), we just compress the extra information into the hash itself.
+So the information itself is lost, however collisions between different domains are prevented.

 A simple example would be using `H(dom|H(...))` instead of `H(...)`.
 The below solutions can be interpreted as an application of this idea, where we want to separate the different lengths `n`.